TheComputerM/thecomputerm.github.io/src/content/pages/index.md

 ## About Me

 I love tinkering around with various technologies and building projects that probably won't see the light of day using some new/obscure tech stack.
+Also a frequent victim of tunnel vision whenever I find some shiny new tech.

 I also contribute to open-source, which led me to being a [GSoC'24](https://summerofcode.withgoogle.com/archive/2024/projects/NDTqal0i) participant for the [Dart](https://dart.dev/) programming language and a finalist in [GCI'19](https://codein.withgoogle.com/archive/2019/) for the [Julia](https://julialang.org/) programming language.